 The regular iCal integration of SuperSaaS with Google Calendar is relatively slow, it only syncs once or twice per day.
 Google controls the update speed and this is not configurable.

 To get around this, you can use a webhook to modify the appointments on your Google Calendar almost instantly when the change occurs on your SuperSaaS schedule.
 This includes reflecting deleted or changed appointments in your Google Calendar.
 An added benefit is that you can customize exactly what information gets sent across so you could, for example, display appointment price information from SuperSaaS in your Google Calendar.
 Manually configuring a webhook would be complex, but there are third-party websites that can do the work of setting up a webhook automatically.
-In particular, Intergroamt.com and Zapier.com provide templates that allow you to set up the link between SuperSaaS and Google Calendar (and many other services) with a few clicks.
+In particular, Integromat.com and Zapier.com provide templates that allow you to set up the link between SuperSaaS and Google Calendar (and many other services) with a few clicks.

 Our developers have created templates for both Integromat and Zapier for you to use to ensure that updated appointments in your SuperSaaS schedule are instantly updated to your Google Calendar.
 If you make changes to or delete an appointment, these actions will also reflect in your Google Calendar.
 While the templates can be used as is, you can also expand and customize them to suit your needs, for example by modifying the fields that get copied.
 Our blog on Google Calendar goes into further detail about how you can speed up the process of your sync.